seancdavis/seancdavis-com/src/blog/posts/2021-02-08-delete-full-words-terminal.md

 ---
-title: "Delete Entire Word in iTerm2"
+title: "Delete Entire Word in Terminal and iTerm2"
 description: Ever find yourself holding down the Delete key on the command line?
 Here's a way to work faster.
 image: /blog/210208/git-push-graphic.png
 tags: